barrysteyn/node-scrypt/Readme.md

 [![Build Status](https://travis-ci.org/barrysteyn/node-scrypt.png?branch=master)](https://travis-ci.org/barrysteyn/node-scrypt)

-node-scrypt is a native node C++ wrapper for Colin Percival's Scrypt [key derivation](http://en.wikipedia.org/wiki/Key_derivation_function) utility.
-In short, it is a NodeJS module for what is arguably the most advanced password hash in existence.

-##Platforms Supported
-For Scrypt to work at its best, it needs to have its configuration file custom built for each platform it is installed on.
-Scrypt's author made Scrypt as a C program.
-The user of this C program is expected to run a specialised configuration script which will automatically determines the best and most secure way Scrypt can be compiled on that platform.
-In the past, the output of this configuration script run on a Linux box was used with this module, with other platforms (notably Mac OS) being specially customised.

-As of version 1.6.0, this configuration is run automatically before each compile, meaning that this NodeJS Scrypt module will be perfectly tuned to the target operating system.
-But this is only available for Unix like platforms (Windows support coming soon).
-It has been tested on **Linux**, **MAC OS** and **SmartOS** (so its ready for Joyent Cloud).
-This includes FreeBSD, OpenBSD, SunOS etc.

-**New In Version 1.7.0**: Version 1.7.0 now automatically determines what libraries (besides openssl) to link to.
-Therefore I expect this module to work on any *unix-like* platform.

-##Node Version Compatibilty
-This module supports Node version 0.8x and upwards.
-Earlier versions of Node do not come bundled with OpenSSL which is required for this module to work.

-##What Is Scrypt?
-Scrypt is an advanced crypto library used mainly for [key derivation](http://en.wikipedia.org/wiki/Key_derivation_function) (i.e. password authenticator).
-More information can be found here:
+node-scrypt is a native node C++ wrapper for Colin Percival's Scrypt utility.
+Scrypt is an advanced crypto library used mainly for [key derivation](http://en.wikipedia.org/wiki/Key_derivation_function): More information can be found here:

 * [Tarsnap blurb about Scrypt](http://www.tarsnap.com/scrypt.html) - Colin Percival (the author of Scrypt) explains a bit about it.
 * [Academic paper explaining Scrypt](http://www.tarsnap.com/scrypt/scrypt.pdf).
 * [Wikipedia Article on Scrypt](http://en.wikipedia.org/wiki/Scrypt).

-For additional interest, read the article on Wikipedia about the [key derivation function](http://en.wikipedia.org/wiki/Key_derivation_function).

-###The Three Essential Properties Of Password Key Derivation
+#Table Of Contents
+## Node-scrypt version 2.X - introducing version 2
+## API
+## Example Usage
+## FAQ
+## Credits

+#Node-Scrypt Version 2
+This module is a complete rewrite of the previous module.
+It's main highlights are:
+ * Access to the underlying key derivation function
+ * Extensive use of node's buffers
+ * Easy configuration
+ * Removal of scrypt encryption/decryption (this will soon be moved to another module)

+The module consists of four functions:
+ 1. params - a translation function that produces scrypt parameters
+ 2. hash - produces a 256 bit hash using scrypt's key derivation function
+ 3. verify - verify's a hash produced by this module
+ 4. kdf - scrypt's underlying key dervivation function

+Each function has a member json object called *config* used to configure settings.
+All the functions (except the params function) can accept th following encodings:
+ 1. ascii
+ 2. utf8
+ 3. base64
+ 4. ucs2
+ 5. binary
+ 6. hex
+ 7. buffer

+The last encoding is node's buffer object.

+##Params
+This function translates human understandable parameters to Scrypt's internal parameters.

+The human understandable parameters are as follows:
+ 1. **maxtime**: the maximum amount of time scrypt will spend when computing the derived key.
+ 2. **maxmemfrac**: the maximum fraction of the available RAM used when computing the derived key.
+ 3. **maxmem**: the maximum number of bytes of RAM used when computing the derived encryption key.

+Scrypt's internal parameters are as follows:
+ 1. **N** - general work factor, iteration count.
+ 2. **r** - blocksize in use for underlying hash; fine-tunes the relative memory-cost.
+ 3. **p** - parallelization factor; fine-tunes the relative cpu-cost.

+###A Note On How Memory Is Calculated
+`maxmem` is often defaulted to `0`.
+This does not mean that `0` RAM is used.
+Instead, memory used is calculated like so (quote from Colin Percival):

+> the system [will use] the amount of RAM which [is] specified [as the] fraction of the available RAM, but no more than maxmem, and no less than 1MiB

+Therefore at the very least, 1MiB of ram will be used.

+##Hash
+The hash function does the following:
+ * Adds random salt.
+ * Creates a HMAC to protect against active attack.
+ * Uses the Scrypt key derivation function to derive a hash for a key.

+###Hash Format
+All hashes start with the word *"scrypt"*.
+Next comes the scrypt parameters used in the key derivation function, followed by random salt.
+Finally, a 256 bit HMAC of previous content is appended, with the key to the HMAC being produced by the scrypt key derivation function.
+The result is a 768 bit output:
+ 1. bytes 0-5: The word *"scrypt"*
+ 2. bytes 6-15: Scrypt parameters N, r, and p
+ 3. bytes 16-47: 32 bits of random salt
+ 4. bytes 48-63: A 16 bit checksum
+ 5. bytes 64-95: A 32 bit HMAC of bytes 0 to 63 using a key produced by the Scrypt key derivation function.

+Bytes 0 to 63 is not encrypted.
+This is necessary as these bytes contain metadata needed for verifying the hash.
+This information not being encrypted does not mean that security is weakened.
+What is essential in terms of security is hash **integrity** (meaning that no part of the hashed output can be changed) and that the original password cannot be determined from the hashed output (this is why you are using Scrypt - because it does this in a good way).
+Bytes 64 to 95 is where all this happens.

+##Verify
+The verify function will take as input
+##Key Derivation Function
+##Backward Compatibility For User's Of Version 1.x
+Four extra functions are provided for means of backward compatibility:
+ 1. passwordHash
+ 2. passwordHashSync
+ 3. verifyHash
+ 4. verifyHashSync

+The above functions are defaulted to behave exactly like the previous version.

+#API
+#Example Usage

+# FAQ
+## General
+### What Platforms Are Supported?
+This module supports most posix platforms.
+It has been tested on the following platforms: **Linux**, **MAC OS** and **SmartOS** (so its ready for Joyent Cloud).
+This includes FreeBSD, OpenBSD, SunOS etc.
+### What About Windows?
+Windows support is not native to Scrypt, but it does work when using cygwin.
+With this in mind, I will be updating this module to work on Windows with a prerequisite of cygwin.
+## Scrypt
+### What Is Scrypt?
+### What Are The Three Scrypt Parameters (*N*, *r* and *p*)
+## Hash
+### What Are The Essential Properties For Storing Passwords
-Password key derivation requires three properties:
+Storing passwords requires three essential properties

 * The password must not be stored in plaintext.
 (Therefore it is hashed).
 * The password hash must be salted.
 (Making a rainbow table attack very difficult to pull off).
 * The salted hash function must not be fast.
 (If someone does get hold of the salted hashes, their only option will be brute force which will be very slow).

-This Scrypt library automatically handles the above properties.
-The last item seems strange: Computer scientists are normally pre-occupied with making things fast.
-Yet it is this property that sets Scrypt apart from the competition.
-As computers evolve and get more powerful, they are able to attack this property more efficiently.
-This has become especially apparent with the rise of parallel programming.
-Scrypt aims to defend against all types of attacks, not matter the attackers power now or in the future.

-### What This Module Provides
-This module implements the following:

- * **Scrypt password key derivation**
-    * All three essential properties of password key derivation are implemented (as described above).
-    * Both *asynchronous* and *synchronous* versions are available.
- * **Scrypt encryption**
-    * Both *asynchronous* and *synchronous* versions are available.

-I suspect Scrypt will be used mainly as a password key derivation function (its author's intended use), but I have also ported the Scrypt encryption and decryption functions as implementations for them were available from the author.
-Performing Scrypt cryptography is done if you value security over speed.
-Scrypt is more secure than a vanilla block cipher (e.g. AES) but it is much slower.
-It is also the basis for the key derivation functions.

-### The Scrypt Hash Format
-I have included this section because I keep being queried about the randomness of this module.
-Scrypt (and in general, all key derivation functions) store metadata in the header which cannot be encrypted.
-For example, the random salt needs to be stored un-encrypted in the header.
-The header information not being encrypted does not mean that security is weakened.
-What is essential in terms of security is hash **integrity** (meaning that no part of the hashed output can be changed) and that the original password cannot be determined from the hashed output (this is why you are using Scrypt - because it does this in a good way).
-Scrypt uses a normal MAC to ensure integrity, but it derives it in a funky way based on its unique properties.
+As an example of how storing passwords can be done badly, take [LinkedIn](http://www.linkedin.com).
+In 2012, they [came under fire](http://thenextweb.com/socialmedia/2012/06/06/bad-day-for-linkedin-6-5-million-hashed-passwords-reportedly-leaked-change-yours-now/#!rS1HT) for using unsalted hashes to store their passwords.
+As most commentators at the time were focusing no salt being present, the big picture was missed.
+In fact, their biggest problem was that they used [sha1](http://en.wikipedia.org/wiki/SHA-1), a very fast hash function.

+### If random salts are used for each hash, why does each hash start with *c2NyeXB0* when using passwordHash
-Every Scrypt header starts with the word *"scrypt"*.
-The reason for this is that I am following Colin Percival's (Scrypt's author) reference implementation whereby he starts off each hash this way.
-Next comes information regarding how the hash will be constructed (see the three tweakable inputs below).
+All hashes start with the word *"scrypt"*.
+The reason for this is because I am sticking to Colin Percival's (the creator of Scrypt) hash reference implementation whereby he starts off each hash this way.
+The base64 encoding of the ascii *"scrypt"* is *c2NyeXB0*.
+Seeing as *passwordHash* defaults it's output to base64, every hash produced will start with *c2NyeXB0*.
+Next is the Scrypt parameter.
 Users of Scrypt normally do not change this information once it is settled upon (hence this will also look the same for each hash).
-Once the hash has been produced, the result is base64 encoded to ensure maximum portability.

-Taking the above paragraph into account, note the following: The base64 encoding for the word *"scrypt"* is *c2NyeXB0*.
-So at the very least, every hash derived using this module should start with *c2NyeXB0*.
-Next comes metadata that normally does not change once settled upon (so it should also look the same).
-Only then does the random salt get added along with the derived hashed password.

 To illustrate with an example, I have hashed two password: *password1* and *password2*.
 Their outputs are as follows: